justinlocsei/minos/README.md

 ```

 This will download Selenium and ChromeDriver if they are not installed.
 Once
-these files are downloaded, you must set your environment to one of the keys in
+these files are downloaded, you must set the following environment variables:

-the `config/environments.json` file using the `MINOS_ENVIRONMENT` environment
+- `MINOS_ENVIRONMENT`: One of the keys in the `config/environments.json` file
-variable.
-Once you have exported this variable, you can begin to run tests.
+- `MINOS_GOOGLE_API_CREDENTIALS`: The absolute path to the API credentials JSON file

 ## Running Tests